Dragon Ball Daima's release was huge news for Dragon Ball fans this year, debuting new episodes in October 2024.

 Since only the first three episodes of Dragon Ball Daima's English dub have been seen so far, not all of its cast has been revealed.
 For example, the English voice actor for Panzy is still unknown since she doesn't appear in the anime until the end of episode 4.

-There'll also be vocal appearances from Dragon Ball mainstays like Sean Schemmel as adult Goku and Chris Sabat as adult Vegeta, but a lot of Daima's cast is made up of comparative newcomers voicing the characters' younger child versions.
+We'll also hear from recurring Dragon Ball voice actors like Sean Schemmel as adult Goku and Chris Sabat as adult Vegeta.
+But Daima's cast also includes a lot of comparative newcomers voicing the characters' younger child versions.

 An exception, of course, is the comeback of veteran actor Stephanie Nadolny as the kid version of Son Goku.